Ada-Developers-Academy/core-pses/05/implement-pairs-with-given-sum.instructor.md

 ```

 An example of a working implementation, with time complexity O(n).
-This solution handles the edge case test where there are dplicate numbers/pairs in the list.
+This solution handles the edge case test where there are duplicate numbers/pairs in the list.
 These tests are not included in the code challenge, but are great to review as time allows.

 ```python